channi23/OrangeLens/README.md

 [⬇️ Download Pramana APK](https://github.com/channi23/OrangeLens/raw/5afe77a3c4b69c1507b54a9da36efdf99817d337/Pramana-v3-debug.apk)

+note: while downloading don't scan the app , it may stop the installation

 ## 🎯 USP
 One-tap fact verification from any mobile app via the system Share sheet enabling fast, reliable checks with minimal effort.
 Backed by Retrieval-Augmented Generation (RAG) for contextual accuracy and transparent AI explanations with verified citations.
 Built on Google Cloud for scalability, cost-efficiency, and trust.
 Designed for ease of use with fewer steps and seamless integration.